ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 mark the last 1-17 people as untracked -- which isn't so much memory to drag around.
 Drawback: this leaves both the number of households and the number of simulants as variable (but not that variable).

+.. _census_prl_gq_init:

+Initializing people living in group quarters
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To initialize approximately N simulants total, including simulants residing in Group Quarters when initializing our simulation, we will first initialize K individuals in Group Quarters (in three steps, described below) and then initialize approximated (N-K) individuals into households as described above.

+The first step of this process is choosing K; ideally it would be sampled from a Binomial distribution, with a probability p_GQ of each simulant being in GQ, and p_GQ would itself be sampled from a Beta distribution based on the weighted fraction of the population in GQ for this geography, with a concentration parameter appropriate to the sample size from which the weighted fraction was calculated.
+But for now, to keep things simple, we will use K = 0.03*N.

+Second, to generate K individuals living in group quarters, we will use a weighted sample of people in group quarters from the appropriate geography from ACS (sampled with replacement, analogously to household).
+This will provide each simulant residing in GQ with an age, sex, race/ethnicity, and geographic location matching the joint distribution from ACS.
+It does not identify *which* group quarters the individual resides in, however, and only provides information on whether it is Institutional or Non-institutional GQ (in the TYPE
+variable: 2 = Institutional; 3 = Non-institutional).

+The third and final step for initializing GQ simulants is to give each a (somewhat inappropriately named) household_id.
+Eventually we shall accomplish this so that the distribution of GQ sizes match what is found in census, but as a simple stand-in for now we will include 6 special "household_id" values for the six broad types of GQs that we wish to represent, and assign simulants to one of the categories consistent with their GQ TYPE uniformly at random.
+The GQ subtypes of non-institutional are college, military, other non-institutional; and subtypes of institutional are carceral, nursing homes, and other institutional.

 **Verification and validation strategy**: to verify this approach, we can use an interactive simulation in a Jupyter Notebook to check that